Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 ### Kubernetes services external IP does not include localhost
 Each time before running the Docker Desktop script, ensure to reset the Kubernetes cluster and stop and start (not restart) Docker Desktop.
 Failure to quit and start Docker Desktop so will cause the envoy Kubernetes service to not receive localhost ip assignment as an ExternalIP.
 Underlying issue is described [here](https://github.com/docker/for-mac/issues/4903)
 ### Unable to deploy or connect to Azure App Service
-Ensure your port forwarding or network security group allows inbound and outbound traffic on 443, 80, and 8081.
+Ensure port forwarding or network security group allows inbound and outbound traffic on 443, 80, and 8081.
 ### App Service extension build service pods are stuck in pending
 A persistent volume is not created during app service extension helm chart install.
 The script will create it for you based on the yml file in scripts/appservice-extensions/pv.yml.